-1. The States General shall consist of a Lower House (Tweede Kamer) and an Upper House (Eerste Kamer).

-2. The Lower House shall consist of one hundred and fifty members.

-3. The Upper House shall consist of seventy-five members.

-4. The two Houses shall be deemed a single entity when they meet in joint session.
+- 1. The States General shall consist of a Lower House (Tweede Kamer) and an Upper House (Eerste Kamer). - 2.
+The Lower House shall consist of one hundred and fifty members. - 3.
+The Upper House shall consist of seventy-five members. - 4.
+The two Houses shall be deemed a single entity when they meet in joint session.

-1. The duration of both Houses shall be four years.

-2. The duration of the Upper House shall be amended accordingly if the duration of the provincial councils (provinciale staten) is altered by Act of Parliament to a term other than four years.
+- 1. The duration of both Houses shall be four years. - 2.
+The duration of the Upper House shall be amended accordingly if the duration of the provincial councils (provinciale staten) is altered by Act of Parliament to a term other than four years.

-The members of both Houses shall be elected by proportional representation within the limits to be laid down by Act of Parliament.
+- 1. The members of both Houses shall be elected by proportional representation within the limits to be laid down by Act of Parliament. - 2.
 Elections shall be by secret ballot.

-1. The members of the Lower House shall be elected directly by Dutch nationals who have attained the age of eighteen, with the exception of any Dutch nationals who may be excluded by Act of Parliament by virtue of the fact that they are not resident in the Netherlands.

-2. Anyone who has committed an offence designated by Act of Parliament and has been sentenced as a result by a final and conclusive judgment of a court of law to a custodial sentence of not less than one year and simultaneously disqualified from voting shall not be entitled to vote.
+- 1. The members of the Lower House shall be elected directly by Dutch nationals who have attained the age of eighteen, with the exception of any Dutch nationals who may be excluded by Act of Parliament by virtue of the fact that they are not resident in the Netherlands. - 2.
+Anyone who has committed an offence designated by Act of Parliament and has been sentenced as a result by a final and conclusive judgment of a court of law to a custodial sentence of not less than one year and simultaneously disqualified from voting shall not be entitled to vote.

-The members of the Upper House shall be chosen by the members of the provincial councils.
+The members of the Upper House shall be chosen by the members of the provincial councils and the members of an electoral college as referred to in Article 132a, paragraph 3.
 The election shall take place not more than three months after the election of the members of the provincial councils except in the event of the dissolution of the House.